 - Discreet observations of CSO's have taken place. - Bag searches being conducted as per the process and gloves re-sanitised if a bag/item is touched.
-Gloves are changed hourly and/or if they become damaged. - Trays are being cleaned with sanitising wipes between use. - PPE is available.
+Gloves are changed hourly and/or if they become damaged. - Trays are being cleaned with sanitising wipes between use but supplies running low as unable to source new supplies. - PPE is available.
 Each CSO is wearing gloves and are either wearing masks or have them on their person to be put on if required.
 4 sets of goggles have been received and these are allocated to the CSO's patrolling the public areas outside the courtrooms for use if and when an incident takes place. - A process is in place if an individual has to be turned away and the SPoS has to be informed.